 Ok – let’s see how you did…

-Looks like swapping doors was a good choice.
+Looks like you made the right choice.
 Congratulations, you just won a beautiful new sports car!

 If you play this game many times, you’ll notice that you’re more likely to win if you